 Carnegie Mellon School of Architecture’s long, rich history of scholarship and research takes shape and pushes the envelope in our graduate degree programs.
-Our wide range of specialized post-professional program offerings prepare architects and designers for fields as diverse as industry, government, academia and more.
+Our wide range of specialized post-professional program offerings prepare architects and designers for fields as diverse as industry, government, academia, and more.
 Our graduates succeed on the cutting edge in innovative design practices, research organizations, federal and municipal governments, the building and manufacturing industries, and leading universities both in the US and abroad.

-SoA's studio-based graduate programs are characterized by an interdisciplinary studio environment with an emphasis on sustainable design thinking, digital flows and emerging trends in architecture.
+The SoA's studio-based graduate programs are characterized by an interdisciplinary studio environment with an emphasis on sustainable design thinking, digital workflows, and emerging trends in architecture.
 They prepare students to (re)enter professional practice with a more specialized understanding of the discipline, and are designed to allow students in all studio-based programs to collaborate in studio and coursework.

 - The Master of Advanced Architectural Design (MAAD), Master of Architecture (M.Arch), and the Master of Science in Building Performance & Diagnostics (MSBPD) programs are assigned the CIP code – 04.0902, Architectural and Building Sciences/Technology.